meta-llama/llama-recipes/recipes/3p_integrations/modal/many-llamas-human-eval/README.md

 That's all!

 This CLI will execute your modal apps, which build and run containers on the cloud, on your GPU of choice.

+### HuggingFace Pull Access

+To download the model, you'll first need to accept the [Llama 3.2 License](https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct) on HuggingFace and be approved for access.

+Then, create a [modal secret](https://modal.com/secrets) named `huggingface`, to which you'll add your HF_TOKEN as an environment variable.

 ### Run The Experiment